isomerpages/mse/_take-action/2e-sgeco-community.md

 <p><b>Be <u>In</u>formed</b></p>

-Check out some <a href="/resources/SG Eco Fund GC3 briefing deck 2022.pdf">tips and tricks for writing a good application</a>.
+Check out some <a href="/resources/SG Eco Fund GC3 briefing deck 2022.pdf">tips and tricks</a> for writing a good application.

-You can <a href="">view a recording of our workshop webinar</a>.
+You can <a href="https://youtu.be/ousYLD2ehVg">view a recording</a> of our recent workshop webinar.

-<a href="https://youtu.be/Vd5HCvYFPAg">Hear first-hand from SG Eco Fund Grant Recipients</a> on their lessons learnt and factors that contributed to a successful application <link to SG Eco Fund sharing session video>
+<a href="https://youtu.be/Vd5HCvYFPAg">Hear from SG Eco Fund grant recipients</a> on their lessons learnt and factors that contributed to a successful application.

 Access our collection of [resources](/resources/){:target="_blank"} that cover key environmental issues in Singapore (useful for those looking for an issue to get involved in or looking for more stats and evidence for their own proposals)